dsf-test-organization/Large_Project_Template/README.md

 ## Package Structure

 * __/R__
   All the definitions of custom functions go here.
 It's generally best practice to group similar functions in the same script file so the folder isn't overflowing with files.
-Also important, there should be a data.R file in this folder that __thoroughly documents the data__. **Does metadata for the raw data belong somewhere else?
+Also important, there should be a data.R file containing roxygen documentation that __thoroughly documents the data__. **Does metadata for the raw data belong somewhere else?

 * __/analysis__
   * __/scripts__ This is where the functions defined in /R get used to clean and analyze the data.
 Use good naming schemes and or number the scripts to define a specific order they should be run in.